richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

 ## MUX4B

 The MUX4B is an extension of the standard MUX to handle a 4-bit bus.
-It takes two 4-bit inputs and a single selector.
+It takes two 4-bit inputs and a single selector bit.

 ![MUX4B](mux4b.png)